Volkswagen Golf Mk8: Golf R

 The Golf R is powered by a 2.0-litre turbocharged direct-injection petrol engine (TSI) producing 235 kW and 420 Nm which is an increase of 15 kW and 40 Nm when compared to the Mk7.
 It is offered with either the seven-speed dual-clutch automatic globally or the six-speed manual (US and Canadian markets only) in both the hatch and estate body styles.
 The R is 20 mm lower than the standard Golf, and has a stiffer suspension incorporating an aluminium front subframe.
 The all-wheel-drive system has been updated and benefits from a torque-vectoring rear differential.
 Dynamic Chassis Control has also been updated to work with the Vehicle Dynamics Manager, allowing for a Drift Mode function.
 The exterior features quad exhaust tips and 19-inch wheels, while the interior is similar to the GTI, and has Nappa leather bucket seats as well as several R badges and an R-specific driver's display.

+Golf R 333

+Debuted on 31 May 2023, the limited edition Golf R 333 is meant to replace the 2022 Golf R "20 Years Edition".

+Facelift

+In January 2024, the Golf range was given a mild facelift, known as the Golf Mk8.5.
+Changes include redesigned headlights with the new option of an IQ.LIGHT LED matrix setup, a new illuminated logo, new front bumper, new taillights with three selectable patterns, new exterior colours, new alloy wheel designs, a new MIB4 software for the infotainment system, touch-slider controls for HVAC controls are illuminated, the most expensive Golf variants revert to conventional buttons on the multi-functional steering wheel, a few new driver assistance system features and updated standard features across trim levels.